 Password

-After the instance is registered, the ECS backup client is installed on the SQL Server node.
-The installation status of the backup client is displayed on the ECS Database Instance tab.
-The ECS backup client can be upgraded based on your business requirements.
-The status of the SQL Server database instance changes to Online.
+After the instance is registered, an ECS backup client is installed on the nodes of the SQL Server instance.
+You can view the installation status of the backup client for the nodes on the ECS Database Instance tab.
+Then, upgrade the ECS backup client based on your business requirements.
+The status of the SQL Server database instance is Online.
+After the configuration is complete, confirm that the Client Status is displayed as Installed and the Database Status is displayed as Online in the backup management list.

 More operations